mpunkenhofer/litags/CONTRIBUTING.md

 I tested this extension on the go and as I mentioned above that this was my first extension/typescript/react-redux project, I didn't have the know-how, nor the time research and setup proper testing in this context.
-The more people contribute to this project though, the more important becomes testing - making sure new code people add doesn't break existing one, hence I listed this as a top priority.
+The more people contribute to this project though, the more important becomes testing - making sure new code doesn't break existing one, hence I listed this as a top priority.

 One example of an browser extension with tests: